Tobacco giant backs puffing regulation, but wants heat sticks split from ciggies | Malay Mail

-KUALA LUMPUR, Oct 12 — Philip Morris Malaysia wants the government to treat its smoke-free IQOS heat sticks as a separate category from normal tobacco products like cigarettes and even vape.
+KUALA LUMPUR, Oct 15 ― Philip Morris Malaysia wants the government to treat its smoke-free IQOS heat sticks as a separate category from normal tobacco products like cigarettes and even vapes.

-Its managing director Kang Tae Koo told a media briefing last week that the tobacco company supports regulations on e-cigarettes, but said regulators should acknowledge there are now products available that pose different health risks to smokers.
+Its managing director Kang Tae Koo told a media briefing recently that the tobacco company supports regulations on e-cigarettes, but said regulators should acknowledge there are now products available that pose different health risks to smokers.

 “The talk about new regulations coming in and I think the key point for us, and we continue dialogue on this front, is that regulators acknowledge the difference in the different product categories.